eslint/eslint/docs/src/integrate/nodejs-api.md

         }
     ],

-    // Optional array for testing invalid rule options or custom exceptions thrown by a rule.
+    // Optional array for testing invalid rule options or custom errors thrown by a rule.
     fatal: [
         // Test case for invalid rule options.
 Useful for complex schemas.
         {